ClementWalter/pandas-addons/README.md

 still lacks a unified entrypoint for doing more with pandas.

 Especially these above-mentioned libraries try to tackle a single problem on their own leveraging the usual core pandas library.
-On the opposite, this repo strives to make the new accessors as natual as possible so that using base pandas or pandas-addons accessors should look the same.
+On the opposite, this repo strives to make the new accessors as natural as possible so that using base pandas or pandas-addons accessors should look the same.
 It is really about adding features to pandas, not building another library relying on pandas.